Anicosmos/practical_machine_learning_fitness/practical_machine_learning.md

     ## [1]  20 160

-Checking out the names of the columns in the dataset:
+And Checking out the names of the columns in the dataset:

     names(df_train)